mondaiarimasen/Cryo-Data-Acquisition/README.txt

         > website to view all data read by the programs
         > refreshes at user-decided frequency
-        > currently, data table with temperature readings from LS372 is only displayed in Firefox, independent on operating system
+        > currently, data table with temperature readings from LS372 is only displayed in Firefox, independent of operating system
-        > no images are supposed to be displayed on the website (except for the two images from hardcoded URLS); they are just placeholders at this point
+        > displays plot produced in real time by cryo-RealTime.py and file update frequency can be made to show each new plot produced by cryo-RealTime.py
         > sends email notifications

   - cryo-Environment-Data.dat